• Skip to primary navigation

 • In a large bowl, sift the flour.
 Add in baking powder, baking soda, salt, sugar, and mini chocolate chips.
 Set aside.

-2 ¼ cup All-purpose flour, ¾ tablespoon Baking powder, ½ teaspoon Baking soda, ½ teaspoon Salt, 1 cup White granulated sugar, 1 cup Mini chocolate chips
+2 1/4 cup All-purpose flour, 3/4 TBSP Baking powder, 1/2 tsp Baking soda, 1/2 tsp Salt, 1 cup White granulated sugar, 1 cup Mini chocolate chips

 • In a separate bowl, whisk together the melted butter, eggs, sour cream, vanilla, and buttermilk.

-2 Large eggs, ¼ cup Sour cream, 2 teaspoon Pure vanilla extract, 1 cup Buttermilk
+2 Large eggs, 1/4 cup Sour cream, 2 tsp Pure vanilla extract, 1 cup Buttermilk

 • Pour the wet ingredients into the flour mixture.
 Use a rubber spatula to fold the batter.
 Be very careful to not to overmix.
 It will make a very soft muffin batter.